nchandolaj/AdvancesInDeepLearning/advanced_training/docs/zero_redundancy_training.md

   - Keep gradient corresponding to GPUs optimizer state

 **Memory requirements:** Reduces memory consumption
-* 12-16 N bytes -> 2 N + 16 N / M bytes - *its 16 N because it stores weights and gradients in higher precision*
+* 12-16 N bytes -> 2 N + 16 N / M bytes - *its **16 N** because in ZeRO-1/2/3, the **weights and gradients are stored in higher precision** on each GPU*
 * 6-8 X large enough M - *this allows us to train models that are **6 to 8 times** larger than we could otherwise*

+**Synchronization:** Synchronization called every single time we compute the gradient, because we dont have the memory to store all gradients on a single GPU.
-**Synchronization:** Requires synchronization through **reduce-scatter**, **all-reduce**
+* Requires synchronization through **reduce-scatter**, **all-reduce**
+* Need to distribute all the updated weights to all the GPUs
-* Call all-reduce every time we calculate a gradient, because we no longer have the memory to store all gradients on the current GPU.
+* Call all-reduce every time we calculate a gradient, because we no longer have the memory to store all gradients on the current GPU, and synchronize the gradient.

 ---